All Episodes

 Colonel McFarland was contacted by one of the major Sunni sheikhs.

-Because of the surge, we were able to go out and protect that Sheikh and others, and it began the Anbar Awakening.
+Because of the surge, we were able to go out and protect that sheik and others, and it began the Anbar Awakening.

-Now they're out there saying McCain's getting all frustrated and people saying he shouldn't react this, he shouldn't get frustrated.
+Now, they're out there saying McCain's getting all frustrated, and people saying he shouldn't react to this.

-I can understand him being frustrated, but I don't think he's frustrated at so much at Obama.
+I can understand him being frustrated, but I don't think he's frustrated so much at Obama.

-It's the fact that aside from of all people, Katie Couric and the Washington Post, nobody is care they don't care what Obama's saying.
+It's the fact that aside from, of all people, Katie Couric and the Washington Post, nobody is, they don't care what Obama's saying.

 They're passing it off as somehow enlightened, even anointed, because he is the Messiah.

-When he's making juvenile statements, he's he he's he's simply answering questions with the recitation of history that everybody knows.
+When he's making juvenile statements, he's simply answering questions with the recitation of history that everybody knows.

 He's just trying to tell how difficult all the problems are and how specially attention is going to have to be paid and blah, blah, blah.